Neotropical fern & lycophyte diversity

 Predicting extinction risks of an imperiled island flora

 Hispaniola is the second largest island in the Caribbean and harbors a rich flora with a large number of rare and endemic species that are acutely threatened by habitat loss and other factors.
 Recent studies have shown that the Haitian side of the island is nearly completely deforested, and the habitat loss on the Dominican side is accelerating - simply put, the island is in the midst of a mass extinction event that could result in the loss of hundreds or even thousands of plant species.
-This project, which we are carrying out in collaboration with partners at the Jardín Botánico de Santo Domingo, University of Florida, and Haiti National Trust, combines natural history collections, biodiversity informatics, the Greater Antilles, and endemic species. is rewarding because it has the potential to aid conservation of this imperiled flora.
+This project, which is supported by a Biota Award from the Walder Foundation, is being carried out in collaboration with partners at the Jardín Botánico de Santo Domingo, University of Florida, and Haiti National Trust.
+This work combines natural history collections, biodiversity informatics, the Greater Antilles, and endemic species.

 IMG_9097.JPG